Cordeltadigital/react-forms/README.md

 }
 ```

-Simple dotted notation can be used to create deep object structures, and using `type="number"` will coerce the provided
+Simple dotted notation can be used to create deep object structures, and using `type="number"` or adding a `numeric`
-value to a Number type:
+prop will coerce the provided value to a Number type:

 ```jsx
 <Form>